cbourke/ComputerScienceI/documents/syllabus-194.md

 ## Course Delivery

-This course has both an in-person section as well as an online section but is delivered in a **hyrid** mode.
+This is an in-person course, but is delivered in a **hyrid** mode.
 This means that:

 - All lectures are livestreamed via YouTube and recordings are available immediately after.
 A live Q&A through Piazza is available during lecture